Sara’S Malayalam Movie Review

 Cast: Anna Ben, Sunny Wayne, Benny P Narayambalam

-All this while we have glorified pregnancy and motherhood.
-We have glorified the sacrifices a woman commits in her role as a mother.
+All this while we have glorified pregnancy and motherhood blindly.
+We have glorified the sacrifices a woman commits in her life as a mother.
 Motherhood hence became the benchmark of womanhood, something that makes the life of a woman complete.
 But does it really?

 Should motherhood be a social obligation instead of a personal choice?
 That’s what the recently released Malayalam movie Sara’S tries to introspect.